-This charge is set annually by the Governing Council and for 2018 is \$235.
+This charge is set annually by the Governing Council and for 2021 it is \$244.

 Prompt payment is required to provide the cash flow to support the school programme.
 A schedule of part-payments can be arranged.
 The money provides for items such as art materials, stationery, performances, computing equipment, duplicating materials and library resources.